+Are you interested in learning the science behind food and nutrition?
+Do you want to understand how the food we eat affects our body and overall health?
 HUNT 141 examines the role that food and nutrition plays in the health and wellbeing of individuals and populations.
 This paper has a strong practical component that allows the student to explore and assess their own dietary and nutrient requirements.
-This paper provides an overview of several areas of nutrition and will be relevant to those studying and working in nutrition and dietetics, medicine, dentistry, physiotherapy, pharmacy, public health, food science and sports and exercise nutrition.
-Key questions explored include: What makes up a healthy diet?
-Do weight loss diets really work?
-Are supplements really necessary?
-What role does diet play in disease?
-What does a sustainable diet look like?
-How does our culture influence what we eat?
+This paper provides an overview of several areas of nutrition and will be relevant to those studying and working in nutrition and dietetics, medicine, dentistry, physiotherapy, pharmacy, public health, food science, and sports and exercise nutrition.

 Semester 1 (On campus)

 |Tuition Fees for international students are elsewhere on this website.

 - View more information on the Department of Human Nutrition's website

 - Teaching staff